NOTICE TO STUDENTS REGARDING LICENSING

 - SOWK 2430 – Policies, Issues, and Programs in Social Welfare

 Students typically apply for program admission late in their sophomore year, or early in their junior year.
-Admission to the social work major is competitive and is based on performance in prerequisite classes, an essay and the completion of a degree plan by a faculty member.
+Admission to the social work major is competitive and is based on performance in prerequisite classes, a personal statement and the completion of a degree plan by a Social Work Professional Advisor.